muthiman/Distributed-consensus-of-time/README.md

 ## 1. System Overview

-This project implements a decentralized, Byzantine Fault Tolerant (BFT) time synchronization system.
+This project implements a decentralised, Byzantine Fault Tolerant (BFT) time synchronisation system.
 It combines concepts from various distributed timekeeping protocols to create a robust, scalable, and accurate timekeeping mechanism without relying on a central authority.

 ## 2. Core Components and Design Considerations